Python range() function

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19

 range(start, stop, step)

-range() with three arguments, user can choose not only where the series of numbers will start and stop but also how big the difference will be between one number and the next.
-If user don’t provide a step, then range() will automatically behave as if the step is 1.
+When the user call range() with three arguments, the user can choose not only where the series of numbers will start and stop but also how big the difference will be between one number and the next.
+If the user doesn’t provide a step, then range() will automatically behave as if the step is 1.

 0 3 6 9 12 15 18 21 24 27 0 5 10 15 20 25 30 35 40 45

 In this example, we are printing an even number between 0 to 10 so we choose our starting point from 0(start = 0) and stop the series at 10(stop = 10).
 For printing even number the difference between one number and the next must be 2 (step = 2) after providing a step we get a following output ( 0, 2, 4, 8).

 Example 5: Incrementing with the range using positive step